DjangoGirls/tutorial-extensions/authentication_authorization/README.md

 You might recognize the pattern here.
 There is an if-condition in the template that checks for authenticated users to show the add and edit buttons.
 Otherwise it shows a login button.

-**Homework**: Edit the template `blog/templates/blog/post_detail.html` to only show the add and edit buttons to authenticated users.
+**Homework**: Edit the template `blog/templates/blog/post_detail.html` to only show the delete and edit buttons to authenticated users.

 ## More on authenticated users